acouderc/toys/workerify/README.md

 ## State at step 5

-Since we want to be able to use our workerified function like a function, we tried using Proxy to return a proxified worker, who's prototype would be a function and apply would be caught to execute the "call".
+Since we want to be able to use our workerified function like a function, we tried using Proxy to return a proxified worker, who's prototype would be a function and apply would be caught to execute the "call" ([checkout the commit](https://github.com/acouderc/toys/commit/dcf5a445c0b97fec510c09af8c79a4faa3c1992c)).
 However, it doesn't work :

 ![A function prototype Proxy can't be called](images/functionprototype.png)